cocokane/CantorAlloyMLIP/README.md

-# CantorAlloyMLIP
-*Training and Validation Guide for a Moment-Tensor Potential (MTP) of the Cantor (CoCrFeMnNi) High-Entropy Alloy*
+# Moment-Tensor Potential (MTP) Training and Validation Guide for modelling the Cantor (CoCrFeMnNi) High-Entropy Alloy

 ## Purpose

 This document serves as our code repository and workflow guide for the MTP developed for the equiatomic CoCrFeMnNi alloy, as part of the paper "Machine Learning Interatomic Potentials for High Entropy Alloys" by Sahoo et al. It is written to (i) enable full reproduction of our workflow and (ii) act as a reference for training **your own** MLIP with active learning.
-Each step specifies what it accomplishes, why it is required, and the principal caveats that affect scientific outcomes.
+Each step specifies what it accomplishes, why it is required, and any caveats that affect outcomes.

 ![alt text](9c930b08039da8e20a98f011e6e846ef09fbabd6.png)

 ---

-## Prerequisites
+## Prerequisites (for replicating results)

 - **LAMMPS** built with the **MLIP/MTP** interface and **MEAM** (for baselines).
-  *Use a consistent pair style name for your build (e.g., `pair_style mlip` vs `mlip/mlp`).*
 - **MLIP/MTP package** for training, minimum-distance calculation, and extrapolation grade (Γ) evaluation.
 - **Python 3.9+** with `numpy`, `pandas`, `matplotlib`, `seaborn` (post-processing and plotting).
-- (**Optional / for DFT labels**) **VASP (PBE/PAW)**. *POTCARs are not distributed and must be generated under your license.*
+- **VASP (PBE/PAW)** for generating DFT data to train the MLIP.

 ---

-## Getting Started: High-Quality Training Steps

-> **Orientation.** The workflow is split into: data → seed model → active learning → validation.

----
+## Workflow Overview

 ### Step 1 — Dataset design and generation (DFT/AIMD)